 - 1 teaspoon fine sea salt

 - With the motor running, pour the olive oil through the feed tube in a slow stream.
-Add the grated cheese to the bowl and process for a few seconds more to incorporate.
+Transfer pesto to a mixing bowl and stir in the grated cheese.

 - If you don't have a food processor, you can use a mortar and pestle or a mezzaluna.
 This is actually a more traditional method of pesto making, but it takes a lot longer.

 - This pesto keeps well tightly sealed in the fridge for up to a week due to the acid content.
 You can cover it with a thin layer of olive oil for extra protection against oxidation.

 - You can also freeze it!
 It keeps for up to a year.
 I sometimes freeze the whole batch in a pint-size takeout container.
 Or freeze it in ice cube trays (and then transfer to a sealed container or zip-top bag) to use in smaller portions.

 - For a vegan pesto, you can omit the cheese or swap in a few tablespoons of nutritional yeast.

 - Check out the post above to learn all about substitutions.